-In what follows we estimate equation (2) using our cross-section of Indian districts.20 The results for our baseline model, equation (2), are given in Table 5a.
-The regression results in columns (1)-(3), (6) and (7) include the variable Minimum Distance.
-In column
+In what follows we estimate Eqn.
+(2) using our cross-section of Indian districts.
+20 The results for our baseline model, Eqn.
+(2), are given in Table 5a.
+The regression results in columns (1)-(3), (6), and (7) include the variable Minimum Distance.
+In column (4) however we replace Minimum Distance by Market Access, and in column (5) we exclude both of these spatial variables.
+All regressions include the variable Per-capita GDP; otherwise the regressions differ by the number of additional explanatory variables included.